twilson63/permaweb-cookbook/docs/src/concepts/smartweave.md

 ]
 ```

 The resulting state is the current contract state, which the SDK on the client side can use to calculate user balances, contract owners, and other contract specific details.
 Once the caller has a validated contract state they can build an interaction for the user to deploy to the chain, which upon mining or indexing on a [Gateway](/concepts/gateways.md) will be included the next time someone builds the contract state.

+For a comprehensive overview of the SmartWeave Protocol, its leading implementation Warp Contracts, and more, head to [Warp Academy](https://academy.warp.cc/).
+Dive into step-by-step tutorials, explore advanced concepts, and uncover how SmartWeave power up the permaweb!

 ## Smartweave ecosystem projects

-Theres quite a few ecosystem projects leveraging SmartWeave SmartContracts, but here are some of note:
+There's quite a few ecosystem projects leveraging SmartWeave SmartContracts, but here are some of notes:

 ### Implementations
 - [Warp](https://warp.cc/) | Main provider of SmartWeave SDK's, tutorials, and helps maintain the SmartWeave protocol.
-- [EXM](https://docs.exm.dev/) | Execution Machine (EXM) is a developer platform that powers the creation and usage of highly available and highly performant applications within a decentralized environment.
+- [MEM](https://www.mem.tech/) | Molecular Execution Machine (MEM) is a developer platform that powers the creation and usage of highly available and highly performant applications within a decentralized environment.

 ### Tools
 - [SonAr](https://sonar.warp.cc/#/app/contracts)| SmartWeave contract explorer, created and hosted by Warp.

+### Resources
+- [Warp Academy] (https://academy.warp.cc/) | A one-stop shop for all things SmartWeave

 ### Apps
 - [Permapages](https://permapages.app/) | Permanent webpage creation tool, ArNS purchase portal, and ANT creation portal.
 Your profile on the permaweb.
 - [ArNS](arns.md) | Arweave Name System <!-- // todo: update to arns portal when portal is released -->
 - [WeaveDB](https://weavedb.dev/) | NoSQL Database as a Smart Contract.
 - [KwilDB](https://docs.kwil.com/)| SQL Database as a Smart Contract.
 - [ArDrive Inferno](https://ardrive.io/inferno/) | Get PST's for uploading thru Ardrive.
+- [Akord](https://akord.com/) | A protocol offering secure storage on Arweave with a seamless UX.
+- [FirstBatch](https://www.firstbatch.xyz/) | FirstBatch aids developers and enterprises in creating personalized, private, and distortion-free AI applications.
+- [Othent](https://othent.io/) | Web3 transactions with existing traditional social logins.
+- [BazAR](https://bazar.arweave.dev/) | Digital content marketplace with real-world rights.
+- [Alex the Archieve](https://alex.arweave.dev/) | A decentralized archival platform utilizing Arweave's immutable storage.

+and so much more.